 Holes in your leaves?
 Larve in your soil?

-We keep all of our stock pest and disease free, however we know that sometimes an exisiting hedge may need a little TLC, so we've put together a guide on the most common problems gardeners face from pests and diseases in the UK.
+We keep all of our stock pest and disease-free, however we know that sometimes an existing hedge may need a little TLC, so we've put together a guide on the most common problems gardeners face from pests and diseases in the UK.

 |Symptoms||Infestations of young shoot tips, visible to the naked eye, often accompanied by the distortion of young plant growth and general weakening of the plant. |

 A sticky honey dew exuded by the aphids that can result in the growth of black sooty moulds, (not in themselves harmful to the plant).

 |Natural Control||Encourage natural predators such a ladybird and hoverfly larvae. |